 Safeguarding should focus on both young people who are vulnerable of making the transition to gang involvement as well as those already involved in gangs.
 Practitioners should be aware of particular risks to young people involved in gangs from violence and weapons; drugs and sexual exploitation.

 In Southampton, the Serious Youth Crime Prevention Plan - to follow is the local response to young people's involvement in Gangs / Groups; drug distribution; serious youth violence.

 Teenagers can be particularly vulnerable to recruitment into gangs and involvement in gang violence.
-This vulnerability may be exacerbated by risk factors in an individual's background, including violence in the family, involvement of siblings in gangs, poor educational attainment, or mental health problems.
+This vulnerability may be exacerbated by risk factors in an individual's background, including violence in the family, involvement of siblings in gangs, poor educational attainment, or poverty, or mental health problems.